- Rose Kennedy For the AJC

 They elevate the efforts of Atlanta's gardeners.
 The ABG doesn't stop at encouraging people to look at beautiful plants.
 It also educates and embraces local gardeners and beauty and bounty are the results.
 The Edible Garden and Outdoor Kitchen exhibit is one example: a feast for the eyes that demonstrates how fruits and vegetables make beautiful landscape plants.
-Then there's Science Cafe, a free-with-admission or membership lecture series the last Thursday of the month, June-September.
+There are gardening, art, cooking and photgraphy classes.
+There are clases for kids and clases for adults.
 And you don't even have to visit the gardens to benefit from the Plant Hotline.
-Just call 404-888-GROW (4769) or email email@example.com with your plant questions and a Master Gardener will answer your call or email.
+Just call 404-888-GROW (4769) or email firstname.lastname@example.org with your plant questions and a Master Gardener will answer your call or email.

 They give nature nerds the added bonus of animal time.
 Of course, diehard green thumbs would love the flowers and gardens, from orchids and roses to jack-in-the-pulpit and everything in between.
 But the wild kingdom that is ABG also includes displays of animals cohabiting with plant collections.
 Within the lobby of the Fuqua Conservatory rests a living collection of poison arrow frogs in a naturalistic setting, for example.
 The exhibit is part of the ABG's frog conservation program and many of its species have formed viable populations right there at the Tropical Rotunda before Atlanta's wondering eyes.
 Other animal-lover bait at the gardens: yellow saffron finches that fly about the canopy and tropical wood turtles and tortoises in a terrestrial habitat.

 They cater to frugal families.
-One of the most-admiring subgroups of AGB fans are homeschoolers and other young families.
+One of the most-admiring subgroups of ABG fans are homeschoolers and other young families.
 The family membership bargain is one of the draws, starting at $109 for unlimited free admission for a year.
 That's a whole lot of visits to enjoy the Lou Glenn Children's Garden offerings, including a carnivorous plants exhibit, and climbing nets and slides and bridges to play on.
-Another mommy-or-daddy-and-me offering that's made lots of friends for the ABG is a Garden Playtime from 10:30 a.m.-12:30 p.m.
-Tuesdays March to October.
+Another mommy-or-daddy-and-me offering that's made lots of friends for the ABG is Garden Playtime from 10:00 a.m.-noon Tuesdays, March to October.
 It's geared toward children ages 6 months to 5 years.